ValdoTR/coffee-machine/README.md

 ## Code linting

-You can lint the code base by running PHP-CS-Fixer:
+You can lint the source code by running PHP-CS-Fixer:

 ```shell
 vendor/bin/php-cs-fixer fix src